Unusual wave-packet spreading and entanglement dynamics in non-Hermitian disordered many-body systems: The entanglement dynamics

 Note that unlike in Eq. (\ref{S_A}) the summation over $\alpha$ in Eqs. (\ref{S_conf}) and (\ref{pn}) does not run over all the eigenstates of the full reduced density matrix $\Omega_A$ but only in the subspace with fixed $N_A$.

 The number entropy $S_{\rm num}$ quantifies the fluctuation of the number of particles in the subsystem A. Particle transport across the subsystems generates this type of entropy; i.e., $S_{\rm num}$ is controlled by a {\it local} process.
 Recent numerical studies have focused on whether or not $S_{\rm num}$ saturates in the MBL phase.\cite{Sirker,numberEELuitz,Zakrzewski} If $S_{\rm num}$ is not saturated in the putative MBL phase, it implies that the particles are still transporting and in this sense localization is not perfect.
-The configuration entropy $S_{\rm conf}$ comes from {\it non-local} correlations in the many-body state, while the distinction between many-body and single-body localizations is also presumed to be the presence or absence of non-local correlations. \footnote{ Fig. \ref{fig_EE_V} (a) shows the evolution of the entanglement entropy $S_{\rm tot}(t)$ in the Hermitian limit ($g=0$) and in the interacting case ($V\neq 0$).
-The total entanglement entropy $S_{\rm tot}(t)$ shows a rapid growth in the time scale $t=10^{-1} - 5\times 10^{-1}$, but toward the end of this period the first growth slows down and crosses over to a second slower growth regime.
-In this second regime the slope of the growth is almost constant in the logarithmic scale.\cite{Abanin_log} The initial growth of $S_{\rm tot}(t)$ is mainly due to contributions of the number entropy $S_{\rm num}(t)$ [see Fig. \ref{fig_EE_V}, panel (e)], and stems physically from diffusion, while the second slow (logarithmic) growth is due to the increase of configuration entropy $S_{\rm conf}(t)$ [see Fig. \ref{fig_EE_V}, panel (i)], and stems physically from dephasing. \cite{Abanin_log} } Thus, the configuration entropy has the potentiality to probe such features that are specific to MBL, and reveal its unique mechanism of localization; \cite{DBHM,oritoconfig,QavityMBL} e.g., in Ref. \onlinecite{QavityMBL}, non-trivial entanglement growth due to cavity-mediated long-range interactions is evaluated via the use of configuration entropy.
+The configuration entropy $S_{\rm conf}$ comes from {\it non-local} correlations in the many-body state, while the distinction between many-body and single-body localizations is also presumed to be the presence or absence of non-local correlations.
+Thus, the configuration entropy has the potentiality to probe such features that are specific to MBL, and reveal its unique mechanism of localization; \cite{DBHM,oritoconfig,QavityMBL} e.g., in Ref. \onlinecite{QavityMBL}, non-trivial entanglement growth due to cavity-mediated long-range interactions is evaluated via the use of configuration entropy.

-\subsection{The entanglement entropy in the non-interacting limit: diffusion vs. entanglement entropy}
+\subsection{The entanglement entropy in the non-interacting limit: wave packet spreading vs. entanglement entropy}